Clicky

 Latex-free gloves in a box.

-I use these latex gloves more than once; I wash my hands while wearing them in the kitchen sink, and dry them off on a clean towel.
+I use my latex gloves more than once; I wash my hands while wearing them in the kitchen sink, and dry them off on a clean towel.

 I then drape them over my dish draining rack—so the latex gloves are ready for another use.

-We're almost ready to store your dehydrated food!
-When the dehydrating is done and after a day - or overnight - of conditioning, it's time to vacuum seal your fruits, vegetables, and meats!
+When the dehydrating is done and after a day of conditioning - or overnight - it's time to vacuum seal our fruits, vegetables, and meats!
+Now we're ready to store our dehydrated food!

 Latex Gloves at Amazon